dieterich-lab/circtools/R/circtools/README.md

 *ENSEMBL* annotation.
 It is easier if you are going to use `circtools` for organisms for which `ensembldb` packages are available, for example, `EnsDb.Hsapiens.v86` or `EnsDb.Mmusculus.v79`.
-Otherwise, it is always possible to create your
+Otherwise, it is always possible to create your own `ensembldb` object.

+[How to create my own annotation](https://bioconductor.org/packages/devel/bioc/vignettes/ensembldb/inst/doc/ensembldb.html#1022_from_a_gtf_or_gff_file) is well documented on the `ensembldb` Bioconductor page.

 ## How to use